yetnt/ic4d/README.md

 ## Constructor

--   `context`: Object with 2 prperties, a `data` property that is an instance of `ContextMenuBuilder` provided by discord.js and a function called `execute` to execute when the context menu is called.
+-   `context`: Object with 2 properties, a `data` property that is an instance of `ContextMenuBuilder` provided by discord.js and a function called `execute` to execute when the context menu is called.

 ```js
 const {